Elrik30/Hiero/README.md

 # Hiero
-The enti engine for manipulating ancient egyptian hieroglyphs was created in 2015.
+The enti engine for writing ancient egyptian hieroglyphs was created in 2015.
 Since then only god knows how it works!!!

 1)After download extract the project.
 I used XAMPP and created a folder in htdocs.